artur-ciocanu/launch.en/help/extension-reference/web/adobe-media-analytics-3x-for-audio-and-video-extension/adobe-media-analytics-3x-for-audio-and-video-extension-release-notes.md

 ---
 title: Release Notes for the Adobe Media Analytics (3.x SDK) for Audio and Video Extension
-description: The latest release notes for the Adobe Media Analytics (3.x SDK) for Audio and Video extension in Adobe Experience Platform Launch.
+description: The latest release notes for the Adobe Media Analytics (3.x SDK) for Audio and Video extension in Adobe Experience Platform Data Collection tags.
 exl-id: 59e08258-177d-46f6-bcd7-a4c818766beb
 ---
 # Adobe Media Analytics (3.x SDK) for Audio and Video release notes